 The comments were made in an audio recording sent to Kayhan Life by Ashoori’s wife, Sherry Izadi, who said it was a conversation between herself and her husband that took place on March 11, with her husband speaking from prison.
-Ashoori was sentenced last August to 12 years in jail on spying charges.
+Ashoori was sentenced last August to 12 years’ imprisonment on spying charges.

 Describing the conditions inside Evin prison during the phone call, Ashoori said, “The soldiers were wearing worn-out gloves, no masks, and nobody’s temperature was taken.
 It was chaos, with guards touching all of our things as we entered.
 The beds were covered in bed bugs and bit everybody, no-one was able to sleep through the night.”

-Ashoori explained during the call that he had been transferred to another ward with several other political prisoners, and later found that they were sharing the ward with new inmates who had committed violent crimes.
+Ashoori said he had been transferred to another ward with several other political prisoners, and later found that they were sharing the ward with inmates who had committed violent crimes.
 He added that one of these prisoners had been quarantined over suspected Coronavirus symptoms.

-As part of its efforts to contain the virus, the Iranian government has announced that it will release about 70,00 prisoners temporarily.
+As part of its efforts to contain the virus, the Iranian government has announced that it will release an estimated 70,00 prisoners temporarily.
 The head of Iran’s judiciary, Ibrahim Raisi, announced the move at a meeting with senior judicial officials.